-Most people with sarcoidosis do not need treatment as the condition often goes away on its own, usually within a few months or years.
+Most people with sarcoidosis don't need treatment as the condition often goes away on its own, usually within a few months or years.

-Simple lifestyle changes and over-the-counter painkillers (such as paracetamol or ibuprofen) to treat any pain are often all that is needed to control any flare-ups.
+Simple lifestyle changes and over-the-counter painkillers (such as paracetamol or ibuprofen) are often all that's needed to control the pain of any flare-ups.
 See living with sarcoidosis (below) for lifestyle advice.

 Doctors will monitor your condition to check if it's getting any better or worse without treatment.
 This can be done with regular X-rays, breathing tests and blood tests.

-If treatment is recommended, prednisolone corticosteroid tablets are usually used.
+If treatment is recommended, prednisolone steroid tablets are usually used.

 This medication is the most effective treatment for sarcoidosis, helping to relieve symptoms and prevent damage to affected organs by reducing inflammation and preventing scarring.

-However, corticosteroid medication can cause unpleasant side effects such as weight gain and mood swings if taken in high doses.
-Other side effects, such as weakening of the bones (osteoporosis), can also develop if it is taken for a long time.
+However, steroid medication can cause unpleasant side effects such as weight gain and mood swings if taken in high doses.
+Other side effects, such as weakening of the bones (osteoporosis), can also develop if it's taken for a long time.
 Therefore, this medication is only used when necessary.

 You may initially be given a high dose of steroid medication for a short period of time, before switching to a low dose for the months or years that follow.
 Your condition will be monitored during this time to see how well the treatment is working.

 In some cases, taking calcium or vitamin D supplements can help reduce the risk of osteoporosis caused by long-term use of steroid medication.
-However, you should only take these if advised by your doctor because in some people with sarcoidosis they may increase the risk of developing complications, including kidney stones.
+However, you should only take these if advised by your doctor.
+Some people with sarcoidosis may have an increased risk of developing complications, including kidney stones, while taking steroid medication.

-Alternative medications may sometimes be used if steroids are not enough or there are concerns about side effects.
+Alternative medications may sometimes be used if steroids aren't enough or there are concerns about side effects.
 In these cases, a type of medication called an immunosuppressant might be recommended.
 These medications may help to improve your symptoms by reducing the activity of your immune system.